daveleroy/SublimeDebugger/README.md

 - Opening the debug panel
   - from the command palette `Debugger: Open`
 - Add breakpoints by double tapping on the gutter.
-  - Hover over the breakpoint to edit it
+  - Hover over the breakpoint to edit it or click on it in the breakpoint panel (bottom left)

 # Installing